Skip to main content

 While following all the rules of the road, and the riding regulations of the scooters, we have a few other safety suggestions that you can follow to help ensure you have a fun and safe ride while on an electric scooter.

-For example, if an e-scooter was not properly maintained or was defective and not checked by the company, any harm caused by the defect may be considered the fault of the company.
+If the company fails to properly maintain or check an e-scooter for defects, leading to harm caused by the defect, they may hold responsible.
 There may also be instances in which the company is negligent in specific advertisements, provides false information to riders, or in any other way falsely portrays the scooter that causes harm to a rider.

-Legal issues may also arise from the peculiar business model that allows e-scooters to be left unattended on public sidewalks, bike paths, or other places where they may cause injuries to pedestrians, bicyclists, or others.
+The peculiar business model that allows e-scooters to be left unattended on public sidewalks, bike paths, or other places where they may cause injuries to pedestrians, bicyclists, or others can also give rise to legal issues.

 Who is at fault when it may be impossible to know who was responsible for leaving the scooter in that location?